Prosper Child Custody & Support Lawyers

 These child-related matters are extremely important and often divisive issues confronting parents.
 At Rudd Legal, we have helped hundreds of parents resolve these crucial issues through the Texas family courts.
 Whether through negotiation, mediation, or litigation, our firm gives your case the attention, preparation, and commitment you need and deserve.
 Our goal is to help you reach favorable outcomes that protect your parental rights while aligning with the court’s legal standard of the child’s best interests.

-Book a confidential consultation with our Prosper child custody and support attorney by connecting with usat (833) 372-0569
+Book a confidential consultation with our Prosper child custody and support attorneys by connecting with us at (833) 372-0569.

-Protecting Your Child's Best Interests in Custody Cases
+Advocating for Your Child's Best Interests in Custody Matters

 At Rudd Legal, we understand that child custody cases can be emotionally challenging and complex.
 Our experienced child custody lawyers in Prosper, TX are dedicated to advocating for the best interests of your child and helping you navigate the legal process with compassion and expertise.